 A junk bond is a high-yield bond that carries a higher risk of default than other investment-grade bonds.
 Junk bonds are usually issued by companies that have a history of not paying their interest payments and that are struggling financially, which is why junk bonds have higher interest rates to offset any risk of default.

-Junk bonds have a low credit ratings and are considered below investment grade.
+Junk bonds have a low credit rating and are considered below investment grade.
 Historically, their average yields have been around 5% above the yields for similar US government bonds.

 In essence, junk bonds represent debt issued by an entity with the promise of interest payments and the return of principal at maturity.
 In this regard, junk bonds are quite similar to regular corporate bonds, with the only difference that the company that issued junk bonds has a low credit quality and a higher risk of default.